 - 1. The companies of the Iberdrola Group shall promote the training of their professionals.
 Training programmes shall foster the training of professionals, equal opportunity and professional career development and shall contribute to the achievement of objectives at the Group level. - 2.
-Professionals of the Iberdrola Group's companies undertake to update their technical and managerial knowledge continuously and to take advantage of the training programmes at the Iberdrola Group level.
+Professionals undertake to update their technical and managerial knowledge continuously and to take advantage of the training programmes established at the Iberdrola Group level.